Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent

-We thank Si Yi (Cathy) Meng, Aaron Mishkin, and Victor Sanches Portella for providing comments on the manuscript and earlier versions of this work, and for suggesting references on related material.
+We thank the anonymous reviewers, whose comments helped improve the clarity of the manuscript.
+We thank Frank Nielsen for pointing out that \ref{ass:1} needed to require \emph{steep} exponential families.
+We thank Si Yi (Cathy) Meng, Aaron Mishkin, and Victor Sanches Portella for providing comments on the manuscript and earlier versions of this work, and for suggesting related material.
 We are also grateful to Jason Hartford, Jonathan Wilder Lavington, and Yihan (Joey) Zhou for conversations that informed the ideas presented here.

 This research was partially supported by the Canada \acro{CIFAR} \acro{AI} Chair Program, the Natural Sciences and Engineering Research Council of Canada (\acro{NSERC}) Discovery Grants \acro{RGPIN-2015-06068} and the \acro{NSERC} Postgraduate Scholarships-Doctoral Fellowship \acro{545847-2020}.